jizquierdo-owlh/owlhostnettap/README.md

 # OwlH Host Network Tap

+# NOTE: Check OwlMaster repository for updated Software TAP solution. this one won't be updated.

 if you have an AWS deployment this may be useful.

 Of course, we are working in provide a better approach, but this is working right now.